polybar/polybar-scripts/polybar-scripts/system-cpu-percentage-runcat/README.md

 - psutil (module for Python 3)
 - speedcpu.py (just include the file in your polybar scripts folder)
 - data.json (just include the file in your polybar scripts folder)
+- runcatfont.ttf (include the file in /usr/share/fonts/ folder)

 ## Configuration